 How to answer:

 Always be positive.
 Even if you are leaving because of negative events or circumstances try to focus on your desire for development and career goals.
 This is not a time to complain about internal incidents or clients.
-Doing so will reflect badly upon you and makes the interviewer think, “What might this candidate say about us in the future?”
+Doing so will reflect badly upon you and can make the interviewer question what you may say about them in the future.

 What they are asking: